jfmonsa/piropos_peluqueria_web_page/README.md

 The website is available in the follow link: http://piropos.great-site.net/

 ## technologies used
-- PHP mixed with HTML: in order to made it dynamic
+- PHP mixed with HTML: in order to made it dynamic.
-- SQL: for the data base
+- SQL: for the data base.
-- CSS: it looks better so far in smartphones
+- CSS: (Note: it looks better so far in smartphones).

 ## Features
 - Appointment scheduling for haircuts through the website